GTkernel/streamer/README.md

 ## Run with different frameworks

-Currently we support BVLC caffe, Caffe's OpenCL branch, NVIDIA caffe (not including fp16 caffe).
+Currently we support BVLC caffe, Caffe's OpenCL branch, and Intel's Caffe.
 Different frameworks are supported through several cmake flags.
 **Cmake will cache the variables**, when you switch to another framework, better clean existed build.

 * Caffe